 TaskRabbit Errand Runner

 Fit4Mom is a company that provides fitness programs for moms that include their children, mostly through great workout routines that incorporate strollers.
 This job is really meant for the entrepreneurial-minded mom because you most likely need to start your own franchise unless you can get lucky working for a pre-existing one.
-But if fitness and small business are two of your passions, then this is the perfect way to work with your kids in tow!
+But if fitness and small business are two of your passions, then this is the perfect way to bring your baby to work with you!

-There’s no question that freelance writing is my favorite take-your-kids-to-work job…because you basically can work from anywhere!
+There’s no question that freelance writing is my favorite take-your-kid-to-work job…because you basically can work from anywhere!
 Freelance writing is extremely flexible and while you do need to be a good writer, you don’t have to necessarily have a strong background in writing.
 Before I had my kids, I never would have considered myself a writer.
-Now, it’s what I spend most of my free time doing.
+Now, it’s what I spend most of my free time doing!
+Sites like Upwork.com will make it easy to find people that are looking for writers, so if you’re interested in freelance writing, give that a try.

 Related post: How to Start a Money-Making Blog

-Let me know if you’ve got another great job that lets you take your kids to work!
+Let me know if you’ve got another great job that lets you take your kids or baby to work!
 I’m always on the lookout for new ideas. 🙂 Good luck with your work!